Seef – the business hub of Manama:

 The area comprises several hospitals and medical centers; this includes general facilities like My Health Medical Center and Al Hokail Hospital, as well as specialized clinics like and centers like Nova Dental Center and The Eye Infirmary.

 Seef district is connected via bus routes to its the other major areas of Manama including Juffair, Budaiya, as well as Muharraq governorate; there is also another bus route connecting Bahrain International Airport and the campus of the University of Bahrain in Sakheer which passes through Seef.

 Another factor that contributes to the importance of Seef as a district is that embassies and governmental institutions it houses.
 The embassies of India (Indians count for the largest expat community in Bahrain), Malaysia, and Iran in Bahrain are located in Seef.

-On the other hand, Seef comprises governmental authorities like National Health Regulatory Authority and Ministry of Youth and Sport Affairs.
+On the other hand, Seef comprises governmental authorities like the National Health Regulatory Authority and Ministry of Youth and Sports Affairs.